Poverty: America's Greatest Shame

-Added to that is the self-serving idea that "God helps those who help themselves" is deeply ingrained in the American culture, and that's because there is a strong element of truth in that idea, it has been very convenient for the wealthy few on the partisan political right to justify themselves with it.
+Added to that is the self-serving idea that "God helps those who help themselves," which is deeply ingrained in the American culture.
+And, because there is an element of truth in that idea, it has been very convenient for the wealthy few on the partisan political right to justify themselves with it.

-This article reveals exactly how and why that belief and way of thinking is erroneous and self-serving, and how and why wealthy right-wing partisans in America, many if not most of whom claim to be Christians, have always tended to distort that idea to suit their purposes.
+This article reveals exactly how and why that belief and way of thinking is erroneous and self-serving, and how and why wealthy right-wing partisans in America, many if not most of whom claim to be Christians, have always tended to distort their religion to suit their own purposes.

 That is why especially during the last 30 years we have increasingly seen politicians ignoring the plight of the working poor, the poor, the disabled and the elderly, preferring to declare people should be self-reliant while at the same time providing the wealthiest few with great entitlement and privilege, pretending that is the patriotic and Christian thing to do.

 Some wealthy people cling to such beliefs because there are at least some elements of truth to them.
-However, by and large those beliefs are the heartless epitome of rationalization, and of course wealthy people would want to indulge in it to justify and validate themselves.
+However, by and large those beliefs are the heartless epitome of rationalization, even though some wealthy people want to indulge in it to justify and validate themselves.

-Moreover, because many of them have also been led to believe that they are "good Christians," that wealth is a reward from God, and that the poor deserve to be poor because they're "lazy" -- they've got a very convenient comfort zone that they think is righteous and impregnable.
+Moreover, because many of them have also been led to believe that they are "good Christians," that wealth is a reward from God, and that the poor deserve to be poor because they're "lazy" (as Ronald Reagan claimed) -- they've got a very convenient comfort zone that they think is righteous and protected by "divine right."